furmanlukasz/EEG-microstates-analysis/README.md

-# EEG Microstate Analysis of a healthy subject in resting conditions.
+# Microstates Analysis of a 64-channels EEG signal recorded from an healthy subject during closed-eyes resting condition.

 Electroencephalography (EEG) is a very useful method to study the electrophysiology of the brain in a resting state with high temporal resolution.
 In particular, it allows characterizing spontaneous brain activity that is not detected when a subject performs cognitive tasks.